The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of the best drum sander

-Drum sanders, similar to lawn lovers, are pushed around and are used to rid floors of all unwanted substances (such as paint varnish or adhesives).
-But I’ll be quick to give you the alert on this sander; if you are a new hobbyist steer clear of this drum sander.
-This is advised because of the immense power that it contains can be mishandled.
+Drum sanders, similar to lawnmowers, are pushed around and are used to rid floors of all unwanted substances (such as paint, varnish or adhesives).

 Image of the best edging sander